 - arrangements for reviewing outcomes, including the formal annual review

-How the EHC Plan Assessment process works
+How the EHC needs assessment process works

-If a plan is agreed, it will be reviewed every year, although parts of the plan can be reviewed more frequently, if required.
+If an EHC Plan is agreed, it will be reviewed every year, although parts of the plan can be reviewed more frequently, if required.
 The plan will stay in place until the outcomes have been achieved or if the special educational provision included is deemed to be no longer necessary.
 For young people aged 19-25, continuation of an EHC Plan is only necessary when it is agreed that additional time is required to meet the specified outcomes and these can only be achieved by remaining in formal education or training.

 How families are supported

 Once a request for an assessment is received by the local authority, the family will be assigned a named Local Authority Officer to co-ordinate their assessment.
 In the majority of cases, the same Local Authority officer will continue to work with the family if a plan is agreed, and throughout the duration of the plan.

 Some families may find it helpful to have extra support to voice their wishes and views.
 Additional support could be provided by a professional already working with the family such as a SENCO or a health visitor.
 Additional support and advice is also available throughout the process from Cheshire East Information, Advice and Support.

 Support available for children and young people without an EHC Plan